traviswpeters/cs460-code/README.md

 # Setup Your PUBLIC Repo (via Fork)

-**Your public repository** can be used for contibuting back to the class repository and to register your private repository.
+**Your public repository** can be used for contributing back to the class repository and to register your private repository.
 Please fork this repository to your personal account.